ajamil8/api-dashboard/README.md

 **API Dashboard Project**

-This project is designed to simulate a dashboard that loads in data from a public weather API, as well as PostgreSQL database.
+This project is designed to simulate a dashboard that loads in data from a public weather API, as well as a PostgreSQL database.

 **Backend**